tskit-dev/tutorials/_sources/viz.md

     lft_node_map, lft = reorder_tree_nodes(lft, leaves)
     lft_rev_map = make_reverse_map(lft_node_map)
-    # Have to change the node labels, because even provided ones will be targetting the wrong IDs
+    # Have to change the node labels, because even provided ones will be targeting the wrong IDs
     lft_node_labels = {u: node_labels[v] for u, v in enumerate(lft_node_map) if v in node_labels}
     if order[1] is None:
         # We do not reorder the RH tree, so the node IDs should stay as-is